Kader Asmal: Minister of Water Affairs

-In 1990, Asmal returned to South Africa and shortly afterward, he was elected to the ANC's National Executive Committee.
+Shortly after returning to South Africa in 1990, Asmal was elected to the ANC's National Executive Committee.
 In 1993, he served as a member of the negotiating team of the ANC at the Multiparty Negotiating Forum.
 In May 1994, he was elected to the National Assembly, and he joined the Cabinet, as Minister of Water Affairs and Forestry.

 In 1996, World Wide Fund for Nature-South Africa awarded Asmal their gold medal for his conservation work.
 During his tenure, he supported the Global Water Partnership of which he was a patron.
 As Minister of Water Affairs and Forestry he spearheaded the recognition of the concept of "the environment as a prime water user".
 While serving as Minister of Water Affairs and Forestry, he also served as the chairman of the World Commission on Dams (1997–2001).
 His work as Minister of Water Affairs is widely regarded as successful, which was attributed largely to his ability to work with the still-largely Afrikaner civil service.